eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 You'll also create a spreadsheet with interpretation notes and a final affinity diagram for this submission.
 The format and content should follow the examples from lecture 8 and discussion 4.
 We've provided student submissions from previous semesters for each of the 5 projects listed above in the folder: [\[SHARED\] Example Transcripts](https://drive.google.com/drive/folders/1-AsWH_iViz05R_HTR-6t6ROWJ6OVaDhN).
 Each example includes instructor comments highlighting areas for improvement.

 Additionally, prepare a document with (1) background information, (2) how you conducted interviews, (3) your interview questions, and (4) a participant demographic table.
-Refer to this document [Background Information of the Interview Data](https://docs.google.com/document/d/1pZtlWHEsu2YXwLK51_aheKRxTHcse4lA2AVYnUC3Ew0/edit) for an example.
+Refer to this document [Example Interview Background and Design Document](https://docs.google.com/document/d/1pZtlWHEsu2YXwLK51_aheKRxTHcse4lA2AVYnUC3Ew0/edit) for an example.

-### Deliverables

-Submit the following **as one zip file on Canvas**.

-1. A folder with clean transcripts following the format of [the example transcripts](https://drive.google.com/drive/folders/1-AsWH_iViz05R_HTR-6t6ROWJ6OVaDhN?usp=sharing).
-2. A written report with background information about the interview, brief descriptions of how you conducted interviews, your interview questions, and a demographic table.
-3. A spreadsheet with the interpretation notes (e.g., the base layer notes (white notes)).
-4. A pdf/image file of the affinity diagram.
-You can do this on paper+whiteboard (we recommend printing out the notes on paper rather than writing), or on a digital platform like Mural or Miro.
-Make sure all texts are legible.
-   - You need to have at least 70+ white notes, 18-24 blue notes, 6-12 pink notes, and 3-4 green notes
-5. An up to 700-word written report of up to two user needs and two break points your team have identified in a .docx.

-Grading Rubric
+### Grading Rubric

 - **6 points:** Interview data (background, protocol, transcripts)
 - **6 points:** Interpretation notes